Skip to main content

 Notable caveats

-• Publication bias: The available evidence is overwhelmingly positive, but clinical literature in this area is subject to publication bias — null-result studies are less likely to be published.
+• Clinical literature in this area is susceptible to publication bias (null results are less likely to be published).

 Frequently asked